 Through the state-of-the-art Embry-Riddle facilities, business students have access to industry technology and apply their knowledge right away.

-Embry-Riddle’s Prescott Campus College of Business features high-tech classrooms and small class sizes.
-The programs take advantage of remote locations, as well.
-Off-site visits are conducted to introduce students to the world of aviation and aerospace business.
-Whether it’s a trip to Los Angeles International Airport (LAX) to experience the launch of a new airline or meeting and working remotely with a real client to solve a real-world problem, hands-on projects help prepare students to be confident business leaders.
-Students in the business programs at the Prescott Campus are among the most involved students to be found.
-Phi Beta Lambda, the business club, participates annually in a statewide leadership competition and has won the top prize for eight consecutive years in a field that includes very large universities with groups whose members significantly outnumber Embry-Riddle’s.
+Business students attending the Prescott Campus enjoy high-tech classrooms and small class sizes.
+The Academic Complex, called AC1, is the main classroom building, with learning space, labs, and two lecture halls.
+Prescott students also take their education beyond the classroom.
+Whether it’s a trip to Los Angeles International Airport (LAX) to experience the launch of a new airline, or meeting and working remotely with a real client to solve a real-world problem, hands-on projects help prepare students to be confident business leaders.
+Phi Beta Lambda, one of the premier international student business organizations, participates annually in a statewide leadership competition and has won the top prize for nine consecutive years in a field that includes large universities with groups whose members significantly outnumber Embry-Riddle’s team.

 Embry-Riddle Worldwide operates more than 150 campus locations worldwide and delivers a quality academic experience with world-class faculty educators with hands-on industry experience in our three academic colleges and our Online Campus.
 Flexible scheduling and locations close to home are specifically suited for busy working professionals, active-duty military and veterans, and students with families.
 EagleVision, a virtual classroom, combines the power of Web video conferencing and learning management system software to maximize the benefits of synchronous and asynchronous virtual learning environments.
 ERAU Worldwide’s business programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).